Cray-HPE/docs-sat/docs/install.md

 - In the examples below, replace `x.y.z` with the version of the SAT product stream being installed.
 - 'manager' and 'master' are used interchangeably in the steps below.
-- If upgrading SAT, the existing configuration will likely include other Cray EX product entries.
-Update the SAT entry as described in this procedure.
-The [*HPE Cray EX System Software Getting Started Guide (S-8000)*](https://www.hpe.com/support/ex-S-8000) provides guidance on how and when to update the entries for the other products.

 ### Pre-NCN-Personalization Procedure